build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

 12. Download the certificate and key files from CloudShell:

-    1. You will need 2 files, and they will need to be downloaded one at a time.
+    - You will need 2 files, and they will need to be downloaded one at a time.

-    2. In the CloudShell window, click **Actions**.
+    *a.* In the CloudShell window, click **Actions**.

        ![CloudShell action menu](images/CloudShell_actions_menu.jpg)

-    3. Select **Download file**.
+    *b.* Select **Download file**.

-    4. You will be prompted to provide the path/name of each file.
+    *c.* You will be prompted to provide the path/name of each file.
 As the files have been saved to ~ (current user's home directory), you can just enter the filename.
 Download the key file `key.der`.

        ![CloudShell download key](images/CloudShell_download_key.jpg)

-    5. Click the **Download** button.
+    *d.* Click the **Download** button.

-    6. Do this step again for certificate file `cert.der`.
+    *e.* Do this step again for certificate file `cert.der`.

        ![CloudShell download certificate](images/CloudShell_download_cert.jpg)

-    7. Note where your browser saves those files to your local computer.
+    - Note where your browser saves those files to your local computer.
 You will need them shortly.

 13. Get and save the IoT Endpoint url for later: